stanford-dancebreak/stanford-dancebreak.github.io/content/info/local.md

-practice styles taught in Richard Powers’ Social Dance class series, learn choreographed dances (Bohemian National Polka, Romany Polka, Cross-Step Mixer, Bus Stop, Tokyo Polka, etc.), learn new moves, and have fun with us at DanceBreak!
-Additionally, we have intro-courses taught by our members from time to time, subscribe to our mailing list to hear about upcoming classes.
+practice styles taught in Richard Powers’ Social Dance class series, learn choreographed dances (Bohemian National Polka, Romany Polka, Cross-Step Mixer, Bus Stop, Tokyo Polka, etc.), learn new moves, and have fun with us at Dancebreak!
+Additionally, we have intro-courses taught by our members from time to time, [subscribe to our mailing list][dancebreak] to hear about upcoming classes.
 Beginners always welcome :)

 When/Where: Usually Mondays, 7 - 10 pm in Roble 113 (large gym).
 Times and
-locations vary – join our mailing list to keep up to date on location, times, and classes!
+locations vary – [join our mailing list][dancebreak] to keep up to date on location, times, and classes!

 Mailing List: https://mailman.stanford.edu/mailman/listinfo/dancebreak